Analysis | What happens to the election if Trump can’t perform his duties?

 If Trump can’t perform his duties as president, the vice president takes over, per the Constitution.
 Vice President Pence has tested negative for the coronavirus since the president’s positive test.

 That’s what the Constitution says on governing.
-As for the campaign, if a presidential candidate gets sick or dies during an election, it’s up to the parties to figure out who the replacement should be.
+As for the campaign, if a presidential nominee gets sick or dies during an election, it’s up to the parties to figure out who the replacement should be.
+That would be the Republican and/or Democratic national committees.

 Another option is for Congress to vote to delay the election date, since only Congress has the power to set it.
 So far congressional leaders have not talked about doing this.